TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/otel_dynatrace.md

 - If traces are not appearing, try clicking on the "Full Search" button after waiting for 5 minutes.
 Make sure your Dynatrace token is correct in the configuration files.
-- Validate the Docker Compose setup by checking the logs for any errors.
+- Validate the Docker Compose setup by checking the logs for any errors: `docker-compose logs`

 And there you have it!
 You've successfully integrated Dynatrace with the OpenTelemetry Collector using Docker.